 On August 31, most students will transition to remote-only instruction for at least two weeks.
 Pre-Kindergarten students and students who receive more than five hours of specially designed instruction per day will attend in-person in small groups on a modified schedule.

 The Macon County Board of Education approved Plan B on July 30.
 Students in the Franklin area (K-8) will alternate between A/B days during the week with all remote learning on Friday.
 Franklin High School will have a similar rotation based on grade as will Macon Early College.
 Highlands School will rotate each week based on grade levels.
 Union Academy and Nantahala Schools will all be in-person with social distancing and remote learning on Friday.
 Face coverings will be provided and required for all students and staff.
 The plan will be re-evaluated during the week of September 7, while all students are learning remotely.
+In a special meeting on August 11, Macon County Board of Education pushed virutual academy classes until August 24.
+Other students will continue with their blended learning model.

 Families/students in Madison County can choose whether they want in-person instruction or all remote instruction.
 For those who chose the all remote option, grades Kindergarten through 5th will use Edmentum's Calvert curriculum; Grades 6 to 8 will use Edmentum, and grades 9 through 12 will get personalized instruction from teachers.
 Families/students are asked to make their decision on whether they want in-person or remote instruction by August 7th.